Inishbofin, County Galway: History

-After taking the island, the Parliamentary forces turned Inishbofin into a prison for Catholic priests arrested elsewhere in Ireland.
+After taking the island, the New Model Army turned Inishbofin into a prison camp for Roman Catholic priests arrested while exercising their religious ministry covertly in other parts of Ireland.
+The last priests held there were finally released following the Stuart Restoration in 1662.

 Most of the star fort commanding the harbour dates from this period.
 It is known today as "Cromwell's Barracks" and was used, aside from its role as a prison, to protect the harbour against pirates and Dutch raiders (with whom the Protectorate was at war).
 At the time, a considerable fishery and whaling activity was based on the island.

 In 1690, the fort was garrisoned during the Williamite War in Ireland by Jacobites, supporters of King James II of England.
 Commanded by one Colonel O'Riordan, they surrendered to King William's forces soon after the fall of Galway in 1691.

 In 1779, a British ship carrying officers and new recruits of the 84th Regiment of Foot and the King's Orange Rangers, diverted from their planned course from Newfoundland to New York City during the American War of Independence, was blown off course and wrecked at Inishbofin (Royal Oak Cove).
 56 of the soldiers died, many of the survivors deserted and were hunted down by troops from Westport.

 Around 1830, Inishbofin passed from the possession of the Clanricards to the Browne family of Westport, descendants of the O'Malleys.
 In 1837, the island was in the Barony of Murrisk, County of Mayo, and Province of Connaught.
 It belonged to Howe Browne, 2nd Marquess of Sligo.

 Circa 1855, George Browne sold the island to Henry William Wilberforce.
 Cyril Allies, an English Catholic, bought it from Wilberforce in 1876, after having held it in mortgage since 1859.
 It was eventually acquired by the Congested Districts Board for Ireland (later known as the Land Commission).
 The exact date is not known, but negotiations were "well advanced" by 1910.

-As of 1 February 1873, Inishbofin (as in the Civil Parish of Inishbofin which included Inishark as well) was no longer legally part of County Mayo but had become a part of County Galway. this was a consequence of a severe localised famine in the winter of 1872/3 which necessitated relief be organised via the nearer Poor Law Union based in Clifden Workhouse rather than the previously responsible Poor Law Union based around Louisburgh Workhouse and in view of the particular concentration of distress in West Connemara and Inishbofin/Inishark.
+As of 1 February 1873, Inishbofin (as in the Civil Parish of Inishbofin, which included Inishark) was no longer legally part of County Mayo but had become a part of County Galway.
+This was a consequence of a severe localised famine in the winter of 1872/3 which necessitated that relief be organised via the nearer Poor Law Union based in Clifden Workhouse rather than the previously responsible Poor Law Union based around Louisburgh Workhouse and in view of the particular concentration of distress in West Connemara and Inishbofin/Inishark.